 Applications should be submitted to

-firstname.lastname@example.org, specifying in the subject the reference number of the vacancy.
+email@example.com, specifying the reference number of the vacancy in the subject line.

 It is important that the applications reach us before the application deadline, which is clearly stated in the vacancy notice.
 Applicants are strongly advised

 not to wait until the last day to submit their applications, since heavy internet traffic or a fault with the internet connection or any other chance occurrence could lead to difficulties in submission.
 EIOPA cannot be held responsible for any delay due to such difficulties and applications received after the application deadline will therefore not be considered.